Ahavaz/tararau-bot/README.md

 ## Deployment 📦

+Create the environment variables `BASE_URL` and `DATABASE_URL` in your Heroku application.

 You can use the `Procfile` to deploy on your [Heroku](https://www.heroku.com/nodejs) application and in your Telegram Account to sync with it.

-Here's a [tutorial](https://medium.com/matheus-rossi/telegram-bot-com-nodejs-9e107153046b) to set a chatbot with Node.JS.
+Here's a [tutorial](https://medium.com/matheus-rossi/telegram-bot-com-nodejs-9e107153046b) to set a chatbot with NodeJS.

 ## New contributor guide ✨